codio-content/HTML_and_CSS-CSS/.guides/content/Text-color-6cf2.md

-Now let's enter into some details about text styling :
+Now let's see some details about text styling :

 # Text color